div02-afk/portfolio/README.md

 # Lokendra Kushwah

-Hi, I'm **Lokendra Kushwah** – a Software Developer who codes and designs with purpose.
+Hi, I'm **Lokendra Kushwah** – a Software Engineer who codes and designs with purpose.
 This is my personal developer portfolio showcasing my work, experience, and the products I’m building.

 > _“Getting 1% better every day.”_